Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 All support for fossil fuels must be phased out, so that we make sustainable transportation cheaper compared to the polluting transportation modes.
 Subsidies for fossil fuels should be illegal in the EU.

-There is a need for financial support for the trains so that European carriers have the economic opportunity to operate trains across Europe.
-At the same time, investments must be made in the railways so that the trains can travel quickly through Europe.
+There is a need for financial support for rail services so that European carriers have the economic opportunity to operate trains across Europe.
+At the same time, investments must be made in the railways so that trains can move quickly through Europe.
 This support can come from either the EU or be provided by the national countries.
-At the same time, it must be ensured that the branches of the transportation sector works on equal terms, so that, for example, the airline industry also pays taxes, VAT, etc.
+At the same time, we should ensure that the various branches of the transportation sector work on equal terms, so that, for example, the airline industry also pays taxes, VAT, etc.

 International taxes on aviation fuel (preferably at UN level) should be introduced.
 There is a need for returning to a national practice for the allocation of air routes rather than relying on the maintenance of the internal aviation market (open skies).

 The air travel industry must be part of the CO2 emission allowances system (emissions trading system).

 Fuel must be taxed on a par with fuel for other types of transport.
 This will ensure fair competition between the different modes of transport.

 Creating a European rail funding scheme to ensure the possibility of the train becoming the first choice when traveling in Europe.
 The European-level train fund will be tasked to make sure that all countries take responsibility and to ensure equal conditions for work on the development and operation of long distance trains.

 Could you even imagine that you and your party will increase support for more climate-friendly modes of transportation?